goldblocx/api/docs/applications/own_assets.md

 # Introduction to Assets

 Assets represent some values which can be stored in the system.
-Those can be currencies like US dollar or euro, but at the same time assets depict a more wide class of values: gold, silver, oil or other commodities.
+Those can be currencies like US dollar or euro, but at the same time assets depict a more wide class of values: gold, silver, oil, bitcoin or others.

 Originally, Copernicus Gold has two categories of assets: gold-linked currency (or electronic gold) and common fiat currencies.
 The fiat currencies can be currently: USD, EUR, SGD (Singapore Dollar).
 In the nearest future the number of the currencies will be increased.
+For additional details on asset objects please refer to [the asset model](../models/asset.md).

-You can open accounts using these standard assets, send such currencies among your clients (using [transactions](../transactions/transactions.md)) or even [convert assets](./products/exchangetransaction.md) from one to others (using our market-based exchange rates).
+You can open accounts using these standard assets, send such currencies between your clients (using [transactions](../transactions/transactions.md)) or even [convert assets](../products/exchangetransaction.md) from one to others (using our market-based exchange rates).

 But at the same time if you use your [own applications](./registration.md), you can register own assets and provide different aforementioned operations with these assets for your own clients.
+The assets can be tokens, loyalty points or any other type of assets which are not the securities.

 1. [Creating Assets](#creating-a-new-asset)
 2. [Modifying Assets](#modifying-an-asset)